Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths

-A direct comparison with \cii\-detected galaxies at high redshifts is complicated by the fact that the latter typically have significantly larger SFRs than our model galaxies.
+A direct comparison with \cii-detected galaxies at high redshifts is complicated by the fact that the latter typically have significantly larger SFRs than our model galaxies.
 Furthermore, high-$z$ samples are often heterogeneous \citep[e.g., significant AGN contribution, cf.][]{gullberg15}.
 One exception, however, is the recent \cii-detected sample of star-forming galaxies at $z\simeq 5-6$ presented by \citet{capak15} (shown as magenta stars in Fig.\ \ref{cii_sfr}), which span the same range in SFR as our simulations.
 These galaxies are seen to be in excellent agreement with the ${\rm \Lcii-SFR}$ relation defined by our simulations, both in terms of slope and normalization.

-Extrapolating our best-fit relation to SFRs $\gs 300\,{\rm \msun\,yr^{-1}}$ in order to compare with other high-$z$ galaxies lie significantly below the trend defined by our model galaxies extended to higher SFRs.
-For example, a power-law fit to the $z > 1$ star-forming galaxies with SFR\,$\gtrsim300$\,\sfru compiled by D14 yields: $L_{\rm [C\,\textsc{ii}]} = 1.7\times 10^7 {\rm SFR}^{0.85}$ (D14; shown as the dashed line in Fig.\ \ref{cii_sfr}), i.e., formally, a shallower relation than that of our simulated galaxies and that of the $z\sim 0$ sample (albeit less so).
+Extrapolating our best-fit relation to SFRs $\gs 300\,{\rm \msun\,yr^{-1}}$ in order to compare with other high-$z$ samples, the relation is seen to overshoot the data.
+A power-law fit to the $z > 1$ star-forming galaxies with SFR\,$\gtrsim300$\,\sfru compiled by D14 yields: $L_{\rm [C\,\textsc{ii}]} = 1.7\times 10^7{\rm SFR}^{0.85}$ (D14; shown as the dashed line in Fig.\ \ref{cii_sfr}), i.e., formally, a shallower relation than that of our simulated galaxies and that of the $z\sim 0$ sample (albeit less so).
 Finally, we stress that the \cii-detected galaxies at $z > 1$ with SFRs $\gs 300\,{\rm \msun\,yr^{-1}}$ likely derive from rather complex environments \citep[e.g.][]{narayanan15}, which may not correspond to the relatively quiescent MS star-forming galaxies modeled here.

-Finally, we note that the scatter of our simulated galaxies around their best-fit relation is $0.14\,{\rm dex}$, which is significantly lower than the observed scatter of typically $0.2-0.4\,{\rm dex}$ (e.g.\ D14).
-We attribute this to the fact that our simulated galaxies constitute a fairly homogeneous (and small) sample spanning a rather small range in, for example, SFR, $L_{\rm [C\textsc{ii}]}$, and \Z, unlike the observed samples with which we are comparing.